-You’re not just mom.
-You’re also the resident event planner, and you’re on the hunt, searching for fun games for kids.
+As the resident event planner, you’re on the hunt constantly, searching for fun games for kids.
 And that’s where minute to win it games come in.
 Even if you never watched the television show, you can still use these kooky, completely creative and fabulously fun games during your child’s next birthday bash, school picnic or holiday party.
 Scroll down to see them all.